Work with the Joint Child Protection Response (JCPR) Program

-The Secretary of the Department of Family and Community Services (FACS),the Commissioner of the NSW Police Force (NSWPF) and the Secretary of NSW Health (Health) have agreed to foster cooperation between the three agencies and provide the best outcomes for children, young people, their families, carers and the community via the Joint Child Protection Response (JCPR) Program.
+The Secretary of the Department of Communities and Justice (DCJ),the Commissioner of the NSW Police Force (NSWPF) and the Secretary of NSW Health (Health) have agreed to foster cooperation between the three agencies and provide the best outcomes for children, young people, their families, carers and the community via the Joint Child Protection Response (JCPR) Program.

 Joint cooperation links the risk assessment and protective interventions of FACS with the criminal investigation conducted by Police.
 NSW Department of Health provides medical examination, counselling and therapeutic services to children or young people and their non-offending parents or carers, when required.

-By working together as a JCPR Program, Family &Community Services, Police and Health officers provide a more effective investigative process and better understand each agency’s role so the best outcome for the child or young person is achieved.
+By working together as a JCPR Program, Communities and Justice, Police and Health officers provide a more effective investigative process and better understand each agency’s role so the best outcome for the child or young person is achieved.